JJDallas/hello-world/README.md

 # hello-world
 This is the beginning of my using GitHub
-I am learning how to make edits to the readme.md file that is on the README.md branch
+I am learning how to make edits to the readme.md file.
+I am on the README.md branch as I write Line 3.